FitzwilliamMuseum/fitz-snow-country/README.md

 * Install Jekyll on your machine following these [instructions](https://jekyllrb.com/docs/installation/)
 * Install Git on your machine following these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * Clone the code for this repository:
    `git clone https://github.com/FitzwilliamMuseum/fitz-snow-country.git`
-* Install the gems
+* Install the gems:
    `bundle install`
-* Change to the directory and then run this command in terminal `bundle exec jekyll serve`
+* Change to the directory and then run this command in terminal:
+ `bundle exec jekyll serve`

 ## Credits